 Typically, private practice therapists do not get a “salary”

 In the real world, most private practice therapists do not get a salary.
-Instead, they are paid a “percentage of collections.”
-So how does this work?
+Instead, in an agency, they are paid a “percentage of collections” and in solo practice, they keep whatever is left over after paying the bills.

 Money is collected for a clinician’s services.
 This income is the basis for the private practice therapist’s pay.
 Typically, a percentage of the funds is paid directly to the private practice therapist in the form of wages.
 The organization retains the rest to cover its expenses.